 She began writing short stories in 2015 and The Surprise was shortlisted for the Lane Cove Literary Awards in October 2016 which is included in her second published book titled, Out of Nowhere – A Collection of Short Stories, released May 2017.
 Another story, Stanley Place Boys received the award of Highly Commendable from the 2018 Monash Wordfest.

-Her second historical fiction novel, A Perfect Stone, a dual timeline novel set during the Greek Civil War in 1948 and present day Melbourne, is out 10 October 2018.
+Her second historical fiction novel, A Perfect Stone, a dual timeline novel set during the Greek Civil War in 1948 and present day Melbourne, was published October 2018.

 S.C.
 Karakaltsas has always been an avid reader and now blogs about the amazing books she’s read.